NIA conducts raids in 10 states, UTs in human trafficking cases

 In its statement, the National Investigation Agency said that the first case was registered by the Special Task Force in Assam on September 9.
 It said that the central agency took charge of the case “recognising the international and inter-state linkages of the case and its complexity” and registered three more first information reports.

-The statement added that during the raids, the agency seized phones, SIM cards and identity cards that are suspected to be forged and money in Indian and foreign currency.
+The statement added that during the raids, the agency seized Indian and foreign currency, along with phones, SIM cards and identity cards that are suspected to be forged.